Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 After more than two decades in operation, GVI has become well-known to academic institutions around the world including Stanford University, Duke University, University of Oxford, New York University, Northeastern University, University of Brighton, University of Bath, University of East Anglia, Plymouth University, University of Oregon, University of Glasgow, Bournemouth University, and Cardiff University.
 We’ve also arranged custom group programs for students from many institutions of higher learning including Ohio State University and Duke University and our service learning curriculum is certified by Portland State University.

 These days, many institutions understand the long-term career value of international work experience.
 This is why many academic institutions, governments, and private organisations, offer scholarships for students looking to work abroad.
-GVI is no exception and we often offer limited time scholarship opportunities for students who fulfill specific criteria.
+GVI is no exception and we often offer limited time scholarship opportunities for students who fulfil specific criteria.
 To see if we currently have any international internship scholarships available see our scholarships page.

 Since you’re looking to intern abroad in international sustainable development, you might also be able to fundraise for your program.
 Not only is this a way for you to access the means to intern abroad but it’s also an opportunity to raise awareness about the global issues you care so deeply about.

 You can make use of GVI’s own fundraising platform to set up your fundraising campaign.
-Simply select the internship program you’d like to join, submit an application, and one of our Enrolment Managers will assist you with setting one up.
+Simply select the internship program you’d like to join, submit an application and one of our Enrolment Managers will assist you with setting one up.
 Then visit our fundraising ideas page for inspiration on how to collect funds.

 Like academic institutions, parents are increasingly becoming aware of the excellent return on investment offered by internships, particularly international internships.
 If your parents or guardians are helping to fund your education, it might be worth discussing with them what part they can play in helping to fund your internship abroad.
 If your parents have any questions, direct them to our parent information page, which includes reviews by parents of GVI and a brochure.
 They can also always contact us for more information.